upgini/upgini/README.md

 <!--
 [![Open example in Gitpod](https://img.shields.io/badge/run_example_in-gitpod-orange?style=for-the-badge&logo=gitpod)](https://gitpod.io/#/github.com/upgini/upgini)
 -->
 Competition dataset was split into train (2013-2016 year) and test (2017 year) parts. `FeaturesEnricher` was fitted on train part.
 And both datasets  were enriched with external features.
-Finally, ML algorithm was fitted both of the initial and the enriched datasets to compare accuracy improvement.
+Finally, ML model was fitted both of the initial and the enriched datasets to compare accuracy improvement.
 With a solid improvement of the evaluation metric achieved by the enriched ML model.

 ### 2. [Kaggle public kernel for Tabular playground series Jan 2022](https://www.kaggle.com/competitions/tabular-playground-series-jan-2022)